Recommended Model Directory Layout

 Suspension

-Occupant Compartment to Barrier
+Compartment to

 Engine to Barrier